angelmz/learn-elixir-with-tests/markdown/hello-world.md

 It is traditional for your first program in a new language to be [Hello, world](https://en.m.wikipedia.org/wiki/%22Hello,_World!%22_program).

-- Run `mix new hello` to create a new elixir app named hello.
+- Run `mix new greetings` to create a new elixir app named greetings.
-- Cd into `hello` and put the following code inside `lib/hello.ex`
+- Cd into ``and put the following code inside`lib/greetings.ex`

 ```elixir
 defmodule Greetings do